dr-jts/poetry/canoeing.md

 And in memory's haze I love the days forever gone from me,
 As I lie on the marge of the old portage with grief for company.

-## Rivers of Canada
+## Rivers of Canada - Bliss Carman
-by Bliss Carman

 O all the little rivers that run to Hudson's Bay,
 They call me and call me to follow them away.